Amazing. Leading into a maze.

 & a nice SEX embed for good measure.
 (You don’t even have to enlarge the pics to see it perfectly.)

 ……………Complements: My Life in Subliminals

 Subliminals have been a major influence on my musical tastes.
-The first cassette tape I bought in my life was an album by band INXS, after seeing a couple of times on TV their clip Need You Tonight (1987).
+The first cassette tape I bought in my life was an album by band INXS, after seeing a couple of times their clip Need You Tonight (1987) on TV.

 Then, the first laser disc I bought was an album by band Simply Red, after seeing a couple of times on TV their clip Something Got Me Started (1991).